U.S. Route 412 in Missouri

 U.S. Route 412 (US 412) enters the state of Missouri from Arkansas near Cardwell.
 The highway leaves the state into Tennessee concurrent with I-155 near Caruthersville.

 Route description

 US 412 enters the state from Arkansas after crossing the St. Francis River.
-The highway enters into the small town of Cardwell before turning to the north.
+The highway enters into the small town of Cardwell before turning to the north, passing by Arbyrd, and then going through Senath.
 In Kennett, the highway turns back to the east, concurrent with Route 84.
 In Hayti, US 412 has an interchange with I-55 and travels concurrent with I-155.
-The two highways cross the Mississippi River on the Caruthersville Bridge into Tennessee.
+The two highways pass through Caruthersville, and crosses the Mississippi River on the Caruthersville Bridge into Tennessee.